 "We were like, 'Ah, let's play real people tonight,'" Rahamim said, imitating exaggerated formality. "'Should we open up a bottle of wine?
 What would you like to watch on the TV?'
 That is to say, I think for the majority of the relationship, someone's been in rehearsals."

-Tachis plays the anxiety-ridden solicitor attempting to help sell the possibly-haunted house, while Rahamim plays a runaway bride who's locked in a closet for much of the show.
+Tachis plays the anxiety-ridden solicitor attempting to help with the purchase of the possibly-haunted house, while Rahamim plays a runaway bride who's locked in a closet for much of the show.
 Both relish the chance to flex their British accents, as well as their silliness skills.

 "The conceit of the show is that the set is entirely flat.
 Stairs are painted on the ground, so we're not actually going upstairs," Rahamim explained.
 "People are existing in the same space even if they are in separate rooms on separate floors of the house."